jamesseanwright/iot-events-api/README.md

 ## Running Locally

 Ensure [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are present on your system.
-You can then run `docker-compose up`.
+You can then run `docker-compose up`. **Note that** you'll need to rebuild with `docker-compose build` when making changes to the function code.

 ### Example Requests